Ameenamurtala/printf/README.md

-This is a readme of 0x11.
-C - printf
+This is a group project done by me and Murtala Amina for alx.